Do You Know How Lucky You Are?

 About Rani

-Rani Neutill is a recipient of a 2022 artist fellowship from the Massachusetts Cultural Council and has taught ethnic American and postcolonial literature at Harvard, Yale, Johns Hopkins University and other institutions.
-She currently teaches classes in memoir at GrubStreet in Boston and creative writing and Asian American literature at both Tufts University and Emerson College.
-Her work has appeared in The New York Times Book Review, ELLE.com, Al Jazeera English, CNN, Buzzfeed, Cosmopolitan, The Washington Post, Catapult, Longreads, The Rumpus amongst other publications.
-She has been nominated for two Pushcarts for her work in Redivider and Longreads.
+Rani Neutill is the author of the memoir Do You Know How Lucky You Are? (forthcoming HarperCollins India) and co-editor of Bangtan Remixed: A Critical BTS Reader (Duke 2024).
+She is a recipient of a 2022 artist fellowship from the Massachusetts Cultural Council and has taught ethnic American and postcolonial literature at Harvard, Yale, Johns Hopkins University and other institutions.
+She currently teaches classes in creative writing at GrubStreet in Boston and Asian and Ethnic American literature at Tufts University and Emerson College.
+Her work has been published in The New York Times Book Review, ELLE.com, Al Jazeera English, CNN, Buzzfeed, Cosmopolitan, The Washington Post, amongst other publications.
+She is currently working on a novel about desire, race, and academia, titled Pick Me, and is represented by Lucy Cleland at Frances Goldin Literary Agency and Naomi Barton at A Suitable Agency.

 Latest Articles